MinskLeo/minskleo/README.md

 - Creating powerful and easily maintainable software solutions

 **Other interesting info about me:**
-- 🔭 I’m currently working in HQSoftware in Minsk
+- 🔭 I’m currently working in Warecorp in Minsk
 - 🌱 I’m currently learning how to create cool and performant Node JS applications
 - 💬 Ask me about React and React Native applications.
 Happy to help.
 - 📫 How to reach me: siuniakoua@gmail.com or [linkedin](https://www.linkedin.com/in/minskleo/)